Raijeee/ShuttleTrack/README.md

 ### Fig1.
 System Diagram of the application

 The system diagram shows how the application interacts with each other.
 The input will be done with a keyboard (input of numbers) and the output will be shown on the screen.
 The application will be on a computer, which will be inside the MacOS operating system.
-The app will then be operated via Python version 3.x and executed on Pycharm via the file name, Unit3.py and Unit3.kv.
-These python files are then connected with a SQL database called Unit3.db.
+The app will then be operated via Python version 3.x and executed on Pycharm via the file name, Attendance.py and Attendance.kv.
+These python files are then connected with a SQL database (version 3.39.4) called Attendance.db.

 ## Wireframe Diagram